Determining Average Earnings Policy 21-210 | Effective Date: July 1, 2024

 1. WorkSafeNB also confirms if the employer, for which the indigenous person was working, meets the criteria as an employer covered under the WC Act and in Policy 23-100 Employer Registration.

-Recurrence – is the return or reactivation of the original compensable injury.
+Recurrence – is the return or reactivation of the original compensable injury when there has been no new accident.

 Remuneration – all income, earnings, or money from an employment-related source.